 One can use these category systems as a basis for one's own research.
 It is possible to edit a category systems and adapt it.

-Note on software: In the last 50 years (from 1970 - 2020) many programs were developed, but after a few decades the development was stopped, or the software changed its name.
+Note on software: In the last 55 years (from 1970 - 2025) many programs were developed, but after a few decades the development was stopped, or the software changed its name.

 Cofta: a compiler for the analysis of texts, developed at the Konrad-Adenauer Foundation in the 1970s.
+It ran at least on IBM-mainframes under MVS.

 Intext: first developed on an IBM Mainframe and written in PL/1 in the 1980s, a PC version was released in 1988 written in C using MS-DOS.
 In the 1990s the name changed to TextQuest that runs under MS-Windows and Mac OS.
+2025 a completly new version was released.